richardmillen/etude-2-net-patterns/docs/EchoServer.md

 ## Goals

-Initial exploration of an API, where a client application sends an arbitrary text message to a server which echoes the message back to the client.
+Initial exploration of a state-centric API, where a client application sends an arbitrary text message to a server which echoes the message back to the client.